Trible863/epaxos/README.md

 ## Library Interface

-The library is designed around the the `epaxos` type, which is a single-threaded state machine implementing the Egalitarian Paxos consensus protocol.
+The library is designed around the `epaxos` type, which is a single-threaded state machine implementing the Egalitarian Paxos consensus protocol.
 The state machine can be interacted with only through a `Node` instance, which is a thread-safe handle to a `epaxos` state machine.